-Set seats up to 5 with a sectional sofa, table, and pair of ottomans.
-Made from high-density resin wicker, which is durable, weather-resistant and easy to wipe clean.
-Comes in many color choices.
+Seats up to 5 with a sectional sofa, table, and pair of ottomans.
+Made from high-density resin wicker, which is durable, weather-resistant, and easy to clean.
+Comes in many colors.
 Cushion covers can be removed for gentle machine-washing.

 Some customers wish the chairs offered more back support.
 A number of complaints that the colors did not match what was shown online.